 2. The page would open in a new window if linked from the Merrimack.edu site.

 3. Web Services must have access to the system in case emergency content updates are needed (due to potential hacking, the posting of inappropriate content, etc.).

-4. All requests for sites that are student run and/or contain advertisements will need to be taken to Web Services and WAG, and permission will be granted for the project on a case-by-case basis.
+4. All requests for sites that are student-run and/or contain advertisements will need to be taken to Web Services and the Web Advisory Group, and permission will be granted for the project on a case-by-case basis.

-5. Advertisements must be of appropriate content (no alcohol, cigarettes, ads of a sexual nature, or similar subjects which conflict with the guidelines in the previous section).
+5. Advertisements must be of appropriate content (no alcohol, cigarettes, ads of a sexual nature, or similar subjects that conflict with the guidelines in the previous section).